Adversarial Agent Collaboration for Correctness Improvements of C to Safe Rust Translation

 \new{\textbf{Qualitative Requirements.} \our aims to translate C code into fully safe Rust.
-Across both benchmarks, we enforced the absence of any \texttt{unsafe} blocks using a sanity check at every iteration.
+Across both benchmarks, we enforced the absence of any \texttt{unsafe} blocks at every iteration.
 After all the experiments finished, we manually reviewed the final translations output by \our, confirming they are indeed safe and contain no malicious constructs intended to bypass the checking.}

 \textbf{Experimental Configuration.} \new{We fixed a configuration to compare different agent settings and translation methods on the micro-benchmark.
-By default,} \our and all baselines start with 15 manually crafted, diverse seed tests based on the C code for each program \footnote{The seed tests carry intended test format that both translator and discriminator of \our use. \new{It also avoids a cold-start that produces translations in overly poor quality at the first few iterations} for \our as well as all other systems we compare to.}.
-For the coverage baseline, \ournf, and \our, we run 10 iterations of test generation and translation.
-On each iteration, we generate 3 new tests, resulting in a total of 45 tests per program in the end. \new{We fix these parameters because exploring different configurations for all agent–model settings and translation methods would be prohibitively costly.} \new{We conduct an ablation experiment to study the influence of different experiment configurations on the final correctness and cost of \our.
-We apply the most cost-effective configuration to translate the macro-benchmark.} The prompt template for the translator agent is shared among all the translation methods and put in Appendix~\ref{sec:prompt}.
-The prompts for the test generator agent in the coverage baseline and the discriminator of \our are in Appendix~\ref{sec:prompt}.
+By default,} \our and all baselines start with 15 manually crafted, diverse seed tests based on the C code for each program\footnote{The seed tests carry intended test format that both translator and discriminator of \our use. \new{It also avoids a cold-start that produces translations in poor quality at the first few iterations} for \our as well as all other systems we compare to.}.
+For the coverage baseline, \ournf, and \our, we run 10 iterations of the adversarial loop.
+On each iteration, we generate 3 new tests, resulting in a total of 45 tests per program in the end. \new{We fix these parameters because exploring different configurations for all agent–model settings and translation methods would be prohibitively costly.} \new{We conduct an ablation experiment to study the influence of different experiment configurations on the final correctness and cost of \our, and apply the default configuration to translate the macro-benchmark.} See the Appendix~\ref{sec:prompt} for the prompt templates.